Happiness is a matter of practice. Everyone is seeking happiness, yet what is the path? How do we find it?

 The ancient process for attaining happiness is called, bhakti-yoga, (bhakti means devotional and yoga means ‘connection.’
 I equate this “yoga connection happiness” to the apparent romance of Jane Austen’s novels, (which I will get to a bit later).
 Indeed, it is the most natural thing for the soul to love, and therefore this Bhakti-yoga is something natural for us.
 Devotion comes naturally for the pure soul.
 Yet whom do we love and why?
 Naturally, we are attracted to a friend with a loving heart.
 Now, let’s consider our source.

-Logically, if our source was just an impersonal glowing ‘radiance,’ it would be strange if it had a desire to create anything.
-And what to speak of creating this world full of personal beings, who seek love and loving connections with other people, with our children, with friends and others.
-If God was impersonal, where would we be as far as having a loving relationship?
-This deep connection to a personal, loving source is why friendship and love are where we find pleasure yet, in this world, we experience disappointment when seeking love.
+Logically, if our source was just an impersonal glowing ‘radiance,’ it would be strange if it had a desire to love or create anything.
+And what to speak of creating this world full of personal beings, who seek loving connections with partners, children, friends and even strangers.
+If God was impersonal, we’d be stuck there also, as far as having a loving divine connection.
+This primal, deep connection to a personal, loving source is why we seek friendship and love, yet, in this world, we often experience disappointment.
 Why is this?

 The first problem is, we ‘identify’ with these bodies, which are really just temporary vehicles for consciousness.
-We experience lust and selfishness, based on misidentifying ourselves with our body, and act according to different ‘modes’ (goodness, passion and ignorance).
-In reality, we are actually spiritual beings doing business as humans, but we get tangled up in these modes when we “identify” with the body, rather than seeing ourselves as the amazingly, even inconceivably beautiful and intelligent beings we really are!
-When we begin to practice Bhakti-yoga, we discover (uncover) the real self.
+We also get entangled in urges such as lust and selfishness, by misidentifying as the body, and fall under the influence of different ‘modes’ (goodness, passion or ignorance).
+In reality, we are actually spiritual beings “dba” doing business as humans.
+The modes act on us when we “identify” with the body.
+When we begin to practice Bhakti-yoga, we discover (uncover) our real self, which is very beautiful and intelligent, as we are coming from a Source that is unlimited beauty, the reservoir of knowledge and happiness.
 This is called self-knowledge or self realization.

 Jane encourages us to use our intelligence and to love, intelligently.
-Her heroines are careful when they find themselves getting that ‘crush’ on a guy.
+Again, heroines are careful when they find themselves getting that ‘crush’ on a guy.
 I find it nice too, that they usually get good advice (often just in time!) from a wise friend or an aunt or a cousin.
 When the love endorphins kick in, we can fall victim to that semi-mindless state which causes us to stop thinking and then it’s all downhill.
 So when we rush into relationships, ignoring all the signs that the person has no intention of reciprocating, what can we expect but unhappiness?
 Stupid love is not romance and, “But I love him/her” is not a compelling argument.
-This is more like an irrational “wishful thinking.”
-Somehow people get into relationships with people…that are, as my teacher says, sort of like climbing into one of those machines that grinds up tree branches.
+Rather, it’s more like irrational, wishful thinking.
+Somehow people get themselves into relationships that are, my teacher says, sort of like climbing into one of those machines that grinds up tree branches.
+Many only realize their mistake after they’re married with several kids, and not many options for escape.
+It’s better to be a realist, face up to the possibility that you are falling for the wrong person, and get the heck outta Dodge before you tie the knot.

 The character of a person takes time to understand, so resist the urge to risk everything before you really know what you are investing in.
-It takes time so this is a test of one’s patience and character, despite all the hormones.
 Jane’s heroines feel those strong feelings of attraction, yet what keeps them out of the power of the wrong guy has to do with philosophy.
 Also reality checks with wise friends.
 Whatever it takes to gain perspective and support the checking of emotions.
+Gotta love the realism!
+Jane’s villainous ‘cads’ often seem like perfect gentlemen–at first.
+In P&P, the heroine, Lizzy, finally realizes that she mistook the real “bad guy” for the good one.
+“There certainly was some mismanagement…one has all the goodness and the other has all the appearance of it.”

 “Engage your mind always in thinking of Me, offer obeisances and worship Me.
 Being completely absorbed in Me, surely you will come to Me”(9.34).

-Jane teaches this principle of pure love in her novels and Bhagavad-gita gives us the philosophical basis for reconnecting to our source with devotion.
+Jane teaches this principle of pure love in her novels and Bhagavad-gita promotes this devotional love as the simplest and best way to reconnect to our source.
 Once we ‘plug into’ that source it becomes easy to love others and to discover ourselves.
 Win-win situation!